elevenone/xpdo/README.md

 ## More features
 For more features:
-* read source code and examples
+* Read source code and examples
-* practice with `XPDO` in real code
+* Practice with `XPDO` in real code